RamizHanan/smile-mobile/smile_mobile_robot_ws/src/smile_mobile_web/src/README.md

 [Vue Mixin](https://vuejs.org/v2/guide/mixins.html) was used to keep the shared ROS data in one place and use-able across all components.

 Connection to ROS WebServer and creation of publishers and subscribers as well as callback functions are handled here.
+Define all attributes in data function and all needed functions in the methods section.
+Connect() establishes connection with ros websocket instantiates all topics and pubs/subs.

 ```javascript
 // Connect to the IMU data (Odometry)